Rice: An Ideal Food for Children

-- When the shake is ready, strain it and put it in the fridge for 15 or 20 minutes.
+- When the shake is ready, strain it and put it in the freezer for 15 or 20 minutes.
 After that time, remove the frozen ice cream and stir it, mixing the frozen part with the part that’s still half liquid.
 Then, put it back in the freezer until it solidifies.

 Rice is an ideal food for children